Amélie: Subsequent re-releases

 In 2021, Newen Connect's TF1 Studio signed a deal with UGC for international distribution and sales rights to its films, including Amélie.
 The film was then re-released in multiple countries for its 20th anniversary, including on 11 May 2021 in Italy, by BIM Distribuzione.

 The film's U.S. distributor Miramax was sold to Qatari company beIN Media Group in 2016.
 Then in 2020, beIN sold a 49% stake in Miramax to ViacomCBS (now known as Paramount Skydance), with this deal giving them the rights to Miramax's film catalog.
 In 2021, Paramount went on to reissue Amélie on home media, along with many other Miramax titles they had acquired.

 In February 2022, while discussing the legacy of Amélie in an interview with The New York Times, Jeunet stated that U.S. distribution rights to the film, held by Miramax (and later Paramount), had been acquired by Sony Pictures Classics, with the company planning a re-release in the future.
 While the distributor did confirm this news, no further developments were reported until late December 2023, when Sony announced their acquisition of distribution rights to the film for North America excluding French Canada and scheduled the film for a theatrical re-release in 250 theatres in the United States on 14 February 2024.
-Sony stated that they had acquired "all" North American rights to the film in a press release, although it is unclear whether Sony purchased these rights for a long-term period, or if they were purchased for a temporary period.
-Some sources report Miramax/Paramount as still controlling certain international rights to Amélie, and on their official website, Miramax continue to list it as one of the films in their library.
+Some sources report Miramax/Paramount as still controlling certain international rights to Amélie, and Miramax continues to list the film in its library on its official website.

+To mark the film's 25th anniversary, Curzon Film re-released it in UK and Irish cinemas on 3 April 2026.